Call of Duty: Modern Warfare 2 to Overwatch 2, the Best Games in October

 A spiritual successor to Telltale's narrative piece, New Tales from the Borderlands follows a trio of losers — the scientist Anu, her greedy brother Octavius, and Fran, the owner of a frozen yoghurt store, who's bound to a hoverchair.
 Together, the group embark on a genre-bending adventure, as they rebel against the oppressive invasion of Tediore.

 Same as the original, the story will be divided into five chapters, featuring a choice-based dialogue system that affects the direction — to an extent.
-Fans can expect memorable Vault Hunters, psychos, corrupt CEO, and an assassin bot to keep you company till the end.
+Fans can expect memorable Vault Hunters, psychos, corrupt CEOs, and an assassin bot to keep you company till the end.

 The switch to Unreal Engine grants a solid visual boost, making its dated point-and-click mechanic slightly more bearable.
-The official listing also features an “Adventure Captical Pack,” consisting of in-game cosmetics, 10,000 in-game currency, and an FL4K Vaultlander collectable.
+The official listing also features an “Adventure Capital Pack,” consisting of cosmetics, 10,000 in-game currency, and an FL4K Vaultlander collectable.
 The inclusion is way off course from Telltale Games, which focused on providing a great narrative experience at a one-time payment.
 No separate editions or microtransactions.

 Persona 5 Royal